mparkcode/chicken_cha_cha/README.md

 ### Features left to implement
 * modals for entering players names as opposed to prompt boxes
 * new game button to start new game without reloading page - presently the new game button simply reloads page
+* I would like to design the game pieces as octagons for the hiddens pieces and eggs for the visible pieces - to match the original board game
+* I would also like to incorporate more audio into the game, maybe ambient farm noises playing in the background.

 ## Testing
 The site was tested on 21" monitors, 15" and 13" laptop screens and on an iPhone SE and iPhone 8 screen to test responsiveness.